Michael Žantovský

-Michael Žantovský (born 3 January 1949, Prague) is a Czech diplomat, politician, author, journalist, lyricist and psychologist.
+Michael Žantovský (born 3 January 1949, Prague) is a Czech polymath.
 He is a former Ambassador of the Czech Republic to the United Kingdom, as well as to Israel and the United States.

 Education, background, scientific work

 Born in Prague in a literary family, he was educated at the Faculty of Arts of the Charles University, Prague (B.A. summa cum laude in clinical and social psychology, 1973) and McGill University, Montreal.
 From 1973 until 1980 he worked in the Psychiatric Research Institute in Prague, where he did research in the fields of theory of motivation and sexual behavior.
 He left the Institute in 1980 and worked as a free-lance translator, lyricist and publicist.
 He contributed to the underground press.
 In 1988-89 he worked as the Prague correspondent for Reuters, the international news agency.

 With his first wife, playwright and journalist Kristina Žantovská, they have a daughter Ester (*1980) and son Jonáš (*1984).
-With his second wife, Jana Žantovská, an award-winning photographer working under the nom de plume Jane Noseková, they have a son David (*2001) and daughter Rebeka (*2003).
+With his second wife, Jana Žantovská, a photographer working under the nom de plume Jane Noseková, they have a son David (*2001) and daughter Rebeka (*2003).